-- Three Workshops reserved for Observatory partners and sponsors, where the aim is to share the intermediate findings of the research and compare experiences and successful cases.
+- Four Workshops reserved for Observatory partners and sponsors, where the aim is to share the intermediate findings of the research and compare experiences and successful cases.

 - A Booklet Report, which is a paper report containing the main findings of our research and will be distributed during the convention.